anhvi02/WineQualityDjango/README.md

 -- What is this? --
-A machine learning model that applies Logistic Regressison algorithm in predicting the quality of good or bad wine based on indicators of wine composition deployed with Django on Heroku
+A machine learning model that applies Logistic Regressison algorithm in predicting the quality of wine based on wine composition deployed with Django on Heroku

 -- What does it include? --